-Immerse yourself in art and culture at these amazing museums in Baltimore.
+Immerse yourself in art and culture at these fantastic museums in Baltimore.

-You could spend days exploring all of the museums in Charm City and it still wouldn’t be enough time.
-With institutions dedicated to everything from art and tattoos to Babe Ruth and the military, you’ll find a museum that will invigorate and inspire you in this list of Baltimore museums.
+You could spend days exploring all of the museums in Charm City, but it still wouldn’t be enough time.
+With institutions dedicated to everything from art and tattoos to Babe Ruth and the military, you’ll find a museum that will invigorate and inspire you in this list of the best museums in Baltimore.

 American Visionary Art Museum

-One of the most interesting art museums I’ve ever come across, the works that you’ll come across here have unique stories behind them.
-The highlighted artists can be anyone from psych patients to prison inmates and it’s amazing to see their creativity on display.
+The American Visionary Art Museum is one of the most interesting Baltimore museums I’ve ever come across.
+This unique museum showcases works with fascinating stories behind them.
+The highlighted artists can be anyone from psych patients to prison inmates, representing the world of outsider art.
+It’s amazing to see their creativity on display within this vast collection of unconventional masterpieces.

 Baltimore Museum of Art